ETHLend/Documentation/ETHLendWhitePaper.md

 <h3>3.1.2	The Loan Contract</h3>

-<p>After that you clicking into the contract just created, please enter the details of the contract</p>
+<p>After that you clicked into the contract you just created, enter the details of the contract</p>

 ![Image](http://about.ethlend.io/wp-content/uploads/2017/06/img14.jpg)